 We are big fans of these special “baby blocks” storage containers, available in multiple sizes in a single set.
 They have a range of high-quality features, including BPA-free plastic and airtight, watertight, leak-proof snap lids.

-They are freezer and microwave safe, making it even more convenient to feed baby.
-What we most appreciate, however, is the carrying tray it comes with.
+They are freezer and microwave safe, making it even more convenient to feed your baby.
+What we most appreciate is the included carrying tray.

-The carrying tray is made of plastic and holds all of the containers.
-This means you can safely transport all of the baby food you need without having to stuff jars in a diaper bag or have them floating about your car.
+The carrying tray is made of plastic and holds all the containers.
+This means you can safely transport all the baby food you need without having to stuff jars in a diaper bag or have them floating about your car.
 It also keeps them in place if you’re freezing baby food and don’t want the trays tipping before the food is frozen.

 - Includes carrying tray.